Arts and Fine Art - A2005

 This double degree course will immerse you in a range of conceptual and practical approaches to art making through workshops and classes to help develop your studio practice, while giving you a sound knowledge of the theories and practices that arts, social science and humanities professionals use every day.

-Combining Visual Arts with your choice of 40 majors and minors from our arts course means you can discover subjects you never knew existed and you can tailor your studies to your academic or personal interests, while exploring different career options.
+Combining Visual Arts with your choice of 40 majors and minors from the Bachelor of Arts means you can tailor your studies to your academic or personal interests, while exploring different career options.
+Arts is built around deeply enriching experiences, and via your elective units, offers you four Signature elements through which to develop your unique graduate profile: Global immersion, Intercultural expertise, Professional experience or Innovation capability

 This course leads to two separate degrees: